 For Spirit Yachts, a builder defined by a unique blend of traditional and state-of-the-art, electric yachting has been driven by demanding clients that want their yachts to be at the cutting edge.

-A recent project, the Spirit 111, had all the hallmarks of a superyacht project and the team had to earn their keep delivering to brief.
+Spirit Yachts have now produced a number of projects aimed at the all electric luxury yacht market including the Spirit 44e electric yacht and a recent project, the Spirit 111, had all the hallmarks of a superyacht project and the team had to earn their keep delivering to brief.

 Managing Director Nigel Stuart explained how it works.